UV Glue vs Epoxy for Quick Home Repairs: Which to Grab

 UV glue is the clearest choice for repairing broken glass — a drinking glass, a glass frame, a decorative item.
 The adhesive fills the break line, bonds the pieces under UV light, and cures to a nearly invisible joint.
 The same applies to fine ceramics where the break line needs to be as discreet as possible.

-For tiles, UV glue works effectively when the break involves a transparent or light-colored piece where the joint aesthetics matter.
+For tiles, UV glue works effectively when the break involves a transparent or light-colored piece where joint aesthetics matter.
 For floor tiles subject to foot traffic, epoxy’s higher compressive strength is a better fit.

 Fast Repositionable Fixes